John McCain, US war hero and political maverick, dead at 81 - Journal du Cameroun

 The senator’s passing marked the end of a 35-year political career that brought the independent-minded Republican within reach of the White House as his party’s presidential nominee.

-“It’s been quite a ride,” McCain, who was tortured during five years as a prisoner of war in Vietnam, wrote in a memoir published earlier this year.
+“It’s been quite a ride,” McCain, who was tortured during five years as a prisoner of war in Vietnam, wrote in a memoir published in May.

 “I’ve known great passions, seen amazing wonders, fought in a war and helped make peace.
 I made a small place for myself in the story of America and the history of my times.”

-McCain, who was being treated at his Arizona ranch, was surrounded by his wife Cindy and his family during his final hours.
+McCain, who was being treated at his ranch near Sedona, Arizona, was surrounded by his wife Cindy and his family during his final hours.

 “He was a great fire who burned bright, and we lived in his light and warmth,” said Meghan McCain, one of the late senator’s seven children — three of them from a previous marriage.